-- 1. Research report (2017): Overcoming Obstacles to the Funding and Delivery of Affordable Housing Supply in European States - Research report (2017): Affordable Housing in Central and Eastern Europe: Identifying and Overcoming Constrains in New Member States - 3.
-Briefing note (2017): Analysis of interpretations of the term affordable housing in the EUUA Housing Partnership - 4.
-Analytical paper (2017): The Working Method of the Housing Partnership - 5.
-Analytical paper (2017): EU Urban Agenda Housing Partnership Links with international commitments - 6.
-Briefing note (2016): European Semester and Country Specific Recommendations. - 7.
+- 1. Research report (2017): Overcoming Obstacles to the Funding and Delivery of Affordable Housing Supply in European States - 2.
+Research report (2017): Affordable Housing in Central and Eastern Europe: Identifying and Overcoming Constrains in New Member States - 3.
+Briefing note (2016): Social Housing and State Aid for 'Services of General Economic Interest' (SGEIs) - 4.
+Briefing note (2017): Analysis of interpretations of the term affordable housing in the EUUA Housing Partnership - 5.
+Analytical paper (2017): The Working Method of the Housing Partnership - 6.
+Analytical paper (2017): EU Urban Agenda Housing Partnership Links with international commitments - 7.
+Briefing note (2016): European Semester and Country Specific Recommendations. - 8.
 The report on public feedback (2017)